Nullcaller/passutil/README.md

 Data loss *is not guranateed*.
 However, **data loss *is* highly likely**.

-If you have doubts about whether or not secuirty is guaranteed, please take a read at section 4b of this project's license file:
+If you still have doubts about whether or not secuirty is guaranteed, please take a read at section 4b of this project's license file:

 ```
 4. Limitations and Disclaimers.